kovidgoyal/kitty/docs/keyboard-protocol.rst

 * There is no robust way to query it or manage its state from a program running in the terminal.

-* No support for shifted key.
+* No support for shifted keys.

-* No support for alternate keyboard layouts
+* No support for alternate keyboard layouts.

-* No support for modifiers beyond the basic four
+* No support for modifiers beyond the basic four.

-* No support for lock keys like Num lock and Caps lock
+* No support for lock keys like Num lock and Caps lock.

-* Is completely unspecified the most discussion of it available anywhere is
+* Is completely unspecified.
+The most discussion of it available anywhere is
   here: https://invisible-island.net/xterm/modified-keys.html
   And it contains no specification of what numbers to assign to what function keys beyond running a Perl script on an X11 system!!